 The Closure Cost Estimate shall be reviewed whenever a change in the closure plan increases or decreases the cost of closure.
 Copies of the original Closure Cost Estimate, or a revised cost estimate (if applicable), and the latest annual inflation adjusted estimate required by 40 CFR 264.142(b) shall be kept at the Facility during its operating life.
 The cost of closure for the Facility is detailed in Appendix II-K-2.
-It does not include the closure cost for proposed units (i.e. vibrating screen, crusher, shredder, pug mills) associated with the continuous PF-II process.
-The closure cost of the Facility will be revised after construction of these proposed units and prior to their operation.
+It does not include the closure cost for proposed units (i.e., vibrating screen, crusher, shredder, pug mills) associated with the continuous PF-II process.
+Since a continuous PF-II process is not being installed and this is considered an "in-kind" replacement an updated closure cost was not prepared.